 An essential element of modern cloud architecture, the best message queues provide — among myriad additional benefits — communication and coordination for distributed applications.
 They significantly simplify coding and improve the performance, reliability and scalability of applications decoupled into smaller, independent building blocks.

 When it comes to choosing the best message queue for your application, the advantages are use case-dependent.
-However, whether you’re using your queue for cross-service communication, consuming a significant amount of data from your clients to do analytics, integrating applications, scheduling or leveraging the power of a queue data structure to perform some other task, following the best practices outlined in this post will help you pick the right queue.
+However, whether you’re using your queue for cross-service communication, consuming a significant amount of data from your clients to do analytics, integrating applications, scheduling or leveraging the power of a queue data structure to perform some other task, following the message queue best practices outlined in this post will help you pick the right queue.

 Look at Key Metrics

-There are literally dozens of queue solutions on the market, each with varying use cases, types and subfeatures, which can make selecting the optimal queue a mind-boggling endeavor.
+There are literally dozens of queue solutions on the market, each with varying use cases, types and subfeatures, which can make selecting the optimal messaging queue a mind-boggling endeavor.
 Since the advantages of using different queues for different applications depend on the use case, it is critical that you decide what your key metrics are and narrow those down.
 Example metrics include latency, max throughput, max message size, and fanout capacity.

 As is the case with any application, if you aren’t measuring the success of your efforts, you could be missing out on a more cost-effective and easier-to-use queuing service.
 From performance and reliability to scalability and decoupling, understanding the key metrics for your application will help you most effectively balance the queue’s cost with the amount of effort your developers need to put in in order to develop, deploy and maintain applications.